-Ted has served as Executive Vice President at Aurora University for the past two years.
+Ted serves as Executive Vice President at Aurora University.
 Prior to his current position, he served eight years as the university’s Vice President for Advancement.
 Under Ted's leadership, the Aurora University development program experienced significant growth with more than $64 million in philanthropic support received during his tenure.

 In his current role, Ted continues to oversee the university's advancement programs while also providing administrative leadership to select strategic program initiatives at Aurora University, including the Wackerlin Center and Servant Leadership Initiative.